-Round 2: *hdc, sl st in next st; repeat around, do not join but continue working this pattern around the entire piece, changing colors each time you repeat (48)
+Round 2: hdc in same st as join, sl st in next st, *hdc in next st, sl st in next st; repeat around, do not join but continue working this pattern from * around the entire piece, changing colors each time you repeat.
+(48)

 Repeat round 2 until your potholder is as tall as you’d like, then sc around the entire top.

 Cut yarn leaving a 18″ tail.
 Sew top closed with a whip stitch.